This healthy Leftover Turkey Stew is made in a Dutch oven and packed with hearty vegetables like potatoes and carrots in a savory broth!

 Instructions

-- Chop or shred 3 cups of leftover turkey or chicken.
+- Chop or shred 3 cups of cooked turkey or chicken.

-- Heat a cast iron Dutch oven or heavy-bottomed soup pan to medium-high.
-Add 2 Tbsp. of olive oil.
+- Place a cast iron Dutch oven or heavy-bottomed soup pot on the stove top and heat to medium-high.
+Add 2 Tbsp. olive oil to the pot.

-- Once heated, add the minced garlic and onions.
-Saute for 2-3 minutes, stirring often.
+- Once heated, add the minced garlic, onions, and celery to the pot.
+Sauté for 4-5 minutes, stirring often.

-- Add the sliced carrots along with ¼ tsp. each kosher salt and pepper.
+- Add the chopped carrots along with ¼ tsp. each of kosher salt and pepper.
 Sauté for 5-6 minutes, stirring often.

-- Add 5 cups of low-sodium chicken or turkey broth.
-Bring to a boil and then reduce to a low boil.
-Cover and cook for 10 minutes.
+- Pour 5 cups of low sodium chicken broth or turkey broth to the pot and stir until combined.
+Bring to a boil and then reduce to a low boil, cover, and cook for 10 minutes.

 Jessica Formicola